gotspam/f5-architectures-with-ansible/docs/class1/module3/module1.rst

 =============================

-This module will leverage what you've learned in the previous modules to create more declarative playbooks to deploy virtual servers.
+This module will leverage what you've learned in the previous modules to create more declarative playbooks to deploy applications.

 .. toctree::
    :maxdepth: 1